 Although I have written a complete guide on the neighbourhoods of Seoul, here is a short intro again to get you acquainted with the city.

 Seoul is a massive city and is also one of the most densely populated in the world with over 10mil people living in an area of 605km2 (234 square miles).
 A lot of Seoul is also mountainous, in fact it is a basin surrounded by 26 different mountains.
-So contrary to popular belief, Seoul is quite green, well, the outskirts at least.
+So contrary to popular belief, Seoul is quite green, which makes hiking and visiting green spaces some of the top things to in Seoul.

-The capital city itself is surrounded by Gyeonggi province.
-Interesting fact is that Seoul is known as a “special city”, so it is not in any of the provinces of South Korea and when writing an address, you only put “Seoul”.
+As for geography, the capital city itself is surrounded by Gyeonggi province.
+An interesting fact is that Seoul is known as a “special city” (서울특별시- Seoul tukbyeol si), so it is not in any of the provinces of South Korea and when writing an address, you only put “Seoul”.
 You can see an image of Seoul in gold and Gyeonggi in red below.

-While not official, I would say that Seoul can be divided into three major areas (for touring purposes):
+While not official, places to visit in Seoul can be divided into three major areas (for touring purposes):

 1. North of the Han river or Gangbok